Historic American Art Clubs and Societies

 (above: Group portrait at a dinner for Spencer Trask at the National Arts Club, 1908.
 Courtesy of The New York Public Library)

 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "Historic American Art Clubs and Societies."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
-Also see Art Colonies.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 From Resource Library in chronological order: